SeaMonster-Studios/webpack-monolithic-cms-proxy-starter/README.md

 ## Setup (WordPress)

-1. Copy all files in the repo to the _wp-content/_ directory of your WordPress install, except for the _wp-config.php_, and _wp-webpack-scripts.php_ files.
+1. Copy all files in the repo to the _wp-content/_ directory of your WordPress install, except for the _wordpress-dependencies_.
-2. Copy the contents of _wp-config.php_ into your existng _wp-config.php_
-3. Copy the _wp-webpack-scripts.php_ into your theme and include it within your _functions.php_ file.
+2. Copy the _wordpress-dependencies/wp-webpack-scripts.php_ into your theme and include it within your _functions.php_ file.
+3. Zip and upload the _wordpress-dependencies/make-paths-relative_ plugin into wordpress, and activate it.
+Then go to the plugin's settings and check all the boxes to make everything relative paths, save your changes.

+* I'd love to find a way around needing to use this, but this is a solution that works.
+If you don't want this plugin on your site, then just don't activate it in production.

 4. Rename the _.env.example_ file to _.env_

 * Add your _PROXY_URL_, example: `http://my-awesome-wp-blog.lndo.site`